 If you intend to remarket or refinance the FRNs at the end of a Floating Rate Note Period (whether as new FRNs, VRDOs, fixed rate bonds or other obligations), as a result of changes in market conditions, changes in law or changes in your credit ratings, if any, or your financial condition, you may be unable to remarket or refinance the FRNs at the end of the Floating Rate Note Period or you may pay a higher interest rate during any new Floating Rate Note Period.
-If the FRNs are structured to include a hard put and you are unable to successfully remarket or refinance the FRNs at the end of the purchase price of the tendered FRNs, much sooner than you otherwise may be expecting.
-If the FRNs are structured with a soft put and you are unable to successfully remarket or refinance the Floating Rate Note Period, you may pay a higher interest rate to the holders of the FRNs at the end of the Floating Rate Note Period, you may pay a higher interest rate to the holders of the FRNs, which could be as high as the maximum interest rate and remain at that level until the FRNs are paid in full.
+If the FRNs are structured to include a hard put and you are unable to successfully remarket or refinance the FRNs at the end of the Floating Rate Note Period, you may be obligated to fund the full amount of the purchase price of the tendered FRNs, much sooner than you otherwise may be expecting.
+If the FRNs are structured with a soft put and you are unable to successfully remarket or refinance the FRNs at the end of the Floating Rate Note Period, you may pay a higher interest rate to the holders of the FRNs, which could be as high as the maximum interest rate and remain at that level until the FRNs are paid in full.
 See "Financial Characteristics- Mandatory Tender at End of Floating Rate Note Period" above.